 So we had Katie.
 Again, normal pregnancy and birth, but this time I was on full alert, with a full complement of specialists on standby.
 She was fairly big too.8 pounds 3 oz.
 I'm not sure what her head was, but it was up there, I'm too lazy to go look for her records, but 75% rings a bell.
 So, I was being totally mental and measuring her head circumference like every other day.
 Which would have been humorous, had it not started dropping down the chart, just like Jake's, at exactly the same time frame, 4 months.
 It was absolutely a heart breaking moment, because we knew.
 We just knew.
 I mean at 4 months, there were really no milestones to have missed, but even so, there was no doubt in our mind, so we went ahead and let all of those doctor's know.
 And thankfully we have surrounded ourselves with doctors who listen and who BELIEVE IN US.
 And truthfully, our nurse practitioner and neurologist have become like family, so they were already keeping an eye on Katie too.
 The neuro had already given her a good once over at Jake's appointment.

 We got her started in therapies and early intervention and all the neuro and genetic testing.
 And of course none of her testing showed anything either.
 And then of course the seizures had to start.
 She started big though.
 Tonic-clonics for her.
 Full blown, stopped breathing, 5-10 minutes.
 Jake's were never like that.
 We had to keep Diastat on hand for her.
 And she ended up in the ER a few times.
 Those have been under control for a few years.
-Now she only has atypical absence and a few random myoclonic jerks.
-She's only on one seizure med.
+Now she has atypical absence, atonic, and a few random myoclonic jerks.

 Katie also has cerebral palsy, though she is not as affected as Jake.
 His legs are tight.
 He has fair control of his upper body and arms, but his hands and fine motor are bad (ie- he can not hold a pen etc) Katie is more hypotonic and ataxic.
 She can walk with a walker and she does ok without the walker for short distances but she's very likely to fall and will most certainly sit down where ever she wants.
 The slightest tap will knock her off balance and she'll fall over.
 She's also nonverbal, though she has many signs and can use communication devices.
 She loves all things Disney Nick Jr, and right now she's digging SpongeBob.